Incheon Airport to Seoul Station: 2026 AREX Tips (Native’s Hack)

 2. Fare and Ticket Information (2026)

-Prices have remained relatively stable, but it’s always good to check the latest rates.
+Prices have remained relatively stable, but it’s always good to check the latest rates for your trip from Incheon Airport to Seoul Station.
 Here is a quick comparison:

 Service TypeAdult FareChild FarePayment Method